5 Tips To Get Your Dog Ready For Hiking SeasonMar | 06 | 2018

 Dog tags are something all owners hope they’ll never have to rely on, but making sure they’re up to date before a big adventure never hurts.
 Check not only that the phone number is current and legible, but also be sure the tag is soundly secured.
 Brush and branches can easily snag dangling hardware as your dog romps through, so securing dangling tags or upgrading to a contoured plate will ensure they’re readily identified no matter what they get in to.

-It's super important to stay hydrated while you're out & about.
+It's super important to stay hydrated while you're out & about especially on warmer days.
 Don't forget to pack enough water for you AND pup according to your activity plans.
 Having an ultra-compact portable bowl on hand will keep your load light while offering peace of mind that pup won't go thirsty on the trek.

 6. Be Ready for Any Weather

 Unfortunately, even the most pleasant days can give way to showers, chill, or sweltering heat in an instant.
 Make sure that you and your adventure pal are prepared for any weather so you both stay comfortable and content!
 The proper outerwear for your pup will provide protection against damp chills, while booties provide traction in the event of slick mud.
 Additionally, overheating is a concern for some breeds regardless of where the thermometer lies.
 If this applies to your pal, pack enough water to wet down fur should they start to get too warm.
-When planning for your adventures, simply equipping the right gear will allow you and your beest to tackle any weather with ease!
+For more sever situations, you can also use a small amount of rubbing alcohol on their paw pads, and other vet approved methods to keep your dog from overheating.
+When planning for your adventures, simply equipping the right gear will allow you and your Beest to tackle any weather with ease!